As highly qualified workers meet a choice of employment options, competitive benefits packages have become par for the course.

 2 Primary Safe Harbor Requirements:

-1. Employers must make contributions on their employee’s behalf, and
+1. Employers must make contributions on their employees’ behalf, and

 2. Those contributions are immediately vested.

 Safe Harbor 401(k) plans can be an effective way for employers to save the IRS annual maximum amount while eliminating the administrative headaches of annual compliance testing.
+Additionally, it may improve plan participation and help your employees save more for retirement.
+Whether you’re starting a new plan or looking for ways to improve an existing one, it may be worth considering adding a Safe Harbor provision.

 How Does A Safe Harbor Plan Work?